Lady smiling in city

 What is mastitis?

-Mastitis is a breast inflammation usually caused by infection.
-It can happen to any woman.
-But it's most common during the first 6 months of breastfeeding, especially during the baby's first 2 months.
+Mastitis is a breast inflammation sometimes caused by infection.
+It can happen at any time.
+But it's most common during the first 6 months of breastfeeding (sometimes called chestfeeding).
+It is especially common during the baby's first 2 months.
 After 2 months, the baby's feeding patterns become more regular, which helps prevent mastitis.

 What causes it?